Advertising: Traditional media

 This is when a product or brand is embedded in entertainment and media.
-For example, in a film, the main character can use an item or other of a definite brand, as in the movie Minority Report, where Tom Cruise's character John Anderton owns a phone with the Nokia logo clearly written in the top corner, or his watch engraved with the Bulgari logo.
-Another example of advertising in film is in I, Robot, where main character played by Will Smith mentions his Converse shoes several times, calling them "classics", because the film is set far in the future.
+For example, in a film, the main character can use a branded product, such as in the movie Minority Report, where Tom Cruise's character John Anderton uses a branded Nokia phone and wears a watch engraved with the Bulgari logo.
+Another example of product placement in film is in I, Robot, where main character played by Will Smith mentions his Converse shoes several times, calling them "classics", because the film is set far in the future.
 I, Robot and Spaceballs also showcase futuristic cars with the Audi and Mercedes-Benz logos clearly displayed on the front of the vehicles.
 Cadillac chose to advertise in the movie The Matrix Reloaded, which as a result contained many scenes in which Cadillac cars were used.
-Similarly, product placement for Omega Watches, Ford, VAIO, BMW and Aston Martin cars are featured in recent James Bond films, most notably Casino Royale.
+Similarly, product placement for Omega Watches, Ford, VAIO, BMW and Aston Martin cars are featured in James Bond films, most notably Casino Royale.
 In "Fantastic Four: Rise of the Silver Surfer", the main transport vehicle shows a large Dodge logo on the front.
 Blade Runner includes some of the most obvious product placement; the whole film stops to show a Coca-Cola billboard.